 After Passing The Cosmetology State Board Exam

-You’re entering a 20 billion dollar per year industry that includes many careers.
+You’re entering a 20 billion dollar per year industry that includes many different types of cosmetology careers.
 Think about it, the majority of women (and men) go to the salon a few times per year, if not a few times per month, to get all sorts of beauty procedures done.
 Even during hard times, women still pay to keep up their color, cut, and highlights.
 You’re entering an industry that laughs in the face of recessions!
 But now that you have your certification and license, are you wondering what comes next?
 Well, there’s a lot out there for you to know, and we’ve got it all right here.

 Interesting Cosmetology Stats